 The development path decision for an AXA Candidate, based on data from our Non-IND, IRB-Approved Clinical Studies and other data and market analyses, includes (i) exploring the AXA Candidate's therapeutic potential for a disease or disorder in Clinical Trials, (ii) developing the AXA Candidate as a non-drug product or (iii) terminating development efforts for such AXA Candidate.
 The development path decision we make for an AXA Candidate will also determine the appropriate market channel.
-For AXA Candidates we decide to further develop under an IND, we will discuss with the FDA our ability to use data generated from our Non-IND, IRB-Approved Clinical Studies to begin Phase II or registrational Clinical Trials.
-We have a meeting scheduled with the FDA in 2019 to discuss this approach with respect to AXA1665, in the event we decide to further develop it under an IND.
+For AXA Candidates we decide to develop under an IND, as we have done with AXA1665, we will discuss with the FDA our ability to use data generated from our Non-IND, IRB-Approved Clinical Studies to begin Phase II or potential registrational Clinical Trials.